violetwhitney/Smorgasbord/src/content/modules/18-Behavioral-Modeling-Intro/165-Unity-and-Agent-Based-Modeling-Intro/165-Unity-and-Agent-Based-Models.md

 ## Tutorial
 ### Components of an Agent Based Model
 - **individuals (agents)** — could be humans, parcels of land, vehicles, animals, etc
-- **environment** — framework in which the interactions occur, i.e. a city, a neigh

-rhood, a floor plan, a room, etc
+- **environment** — framework in which the interactions occur, i.e. a city, a neighborhood, a floor plan, a room, etc
 - **behavior** — the procedural rules that define how the individuals behave — i.e. a person move away from other people if a space gets crowded, or a person may be attracted to other people with particular characteristics, etc
 - **parameters** — characteristics of the agent — i.e. a agent that is a person might have speed, size, distance the agent will stand next to other agents, etc
 - **input** — parameters that globally drive the model — i.e. population size of your agents, climate or location for your environment, or other data that is put into the model